expo/expo/docs/pages/guides/authentication.md

 [c-google]: https://console.developers.google.com/apis/credentials

+> Be sure to install the peerDependency `yarn add expo-application`

 There are 4 different types of client IDs you can provide:

 - `expoClientId`: Proxy client ID for use in the **Expo client** on iOS and Android.